daisymitchell/EEC_MRes_Summer/README.md

 ValidationBirdNET - stratified sampling to select observations for manual validation.

-BirdNETprecision - calculating precision based on manual validation, to determine per-species confidence score thresholds.
+BirdNETprecision - calculating precision based on manual validation results to determine per-species confidence score thresholds, and filtering out observations below these thresholds.

-CalculatingBirdDiversity - calculating species richness of sites.
+CalculatingBirdDiversity - calculating the species richness of each site.

-BirdSpeciesRichness - all species richness analyses.
+BirdSpeciesRichness - all further species richness analyses.

 BirdDissimilarity - all community composition analyses.